tsegarra/dummies/_posts/2022-11-06-they-hold-no-quarter.markdown

 vocal: I'll     keep    you     my        dir-ty  lit-tle se-     cret
 ```

-You can see that the first four words last for 2 eighth notes each.
+The first four words last 2 eighth notes each.
 That's why they're quarter notes.
-The syllables of "dirty little" are half that length, so we write them as eighth notes.
+The syllables of "dirty little" are each half that length, so we write them as eighth notes.

 {% lilypond alt: "First 2 measures of Dirty Little Secret chorus." %}
   \relative {